dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 [AppStudio for ArcGIS](http://www.esri.com/landing-pages/appstudio) allows you to easily build native apps from existing web maps and templates for Android, iOS, Window, Mac OS X and Linux.
 You can also build custom apps from scratch with Qt/QML.
 Visit the [help](http://doc.arcgis.com/en/appstudio/) for more information.

-In this lab, you will use AppStudio to build an iOS and an Android native app from a single webmap.
+In this exercise, you will use AppStudio to build a native app from a single webmap.

 1. Click [this link](https://appstudio.arcgis.com/create.html) to go to the AppStudio website.